The CDL primitive data types for the classic model are:

 NetCDF-4 supports the additional primitive types:

-Except for the added data-type byte, CDL supports the same primitive data types as C. For backward compatibility, in declarations primitive type names may be specified in either upper or lower case.
+Except for the added numeric data-types byte and ubyte, CDL supports the same numeric primitive data types as C. For backward compatibility, in declarations primitive type names may be specified in either upper or lower case.

 The float type can hold values between about -3.4+38 and 3.4+38, with external representation as 32-bit IEEE normalized single-precision floating-point numbers.
 The double type can hold values between about -1.7+308 and 1.7+308, with external representation as 64-bit IEEE standard normalized double-precision, floating-point numbers.
 The string type holds variable length strings.